mohammadJaliliTorkamani/Face-Emotions-Detector/README.md

 ```bash
 opencv_traincascade -data lbp -vec samples.vec -bg negatives.txt -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 4000 -numNeg 7000 -w 40 -h 40 -mode ALL -precalcValBufSize 4096 -precalcIdxBufSize 4096 -featureType LBP
 ```
-Soon after entering the command, the training operation to create cascade detector starts and after a while, you have a file named 'cascade.xml' which can be used to detect human faces.
+Soon after entering the command, the training operation to create a cascade detector starts, and after a while, you have a file named 'cascade.xml', which You can use to detect human faces.
 <br/>

 ## Training Facial Expression Classification